-Homemade Frozen Dog Treats
+Homemade Frosty Paws-Inspired Dog Treats Recipe

-In today's Internet age, it's the rare "dog mom" who hasn't purchased, made, or at least heard about Frosty Paws for dogs.
-Those who haven't have been missing out, or more perhaps accurately, their dogs have been missing out!
-Frosty Paws are creamy, nutritious, healthful (but unfortunately somewhat expensive) frozen treats that dogs adore.
+Frosty Paws are creamy, nutritious, healthy (but unfortunately somewhat expensive) frozen treats that dogs adore.
 Enjoyable year round, they're especially welcome in the summer months as they're the canine equivalent of ice cream.
-Homemade versions, which lack preservatives, are more healthful than store brands, and cost less as well!
+Homemade versions, which lack preservatives, are more healthy than store brands and cost less as well!

 Basic Homemade Frosty Paws Recipe